debezium/debezium/DOCUMENTATION.md

 * If your contribution also involves reformatting large amounts of text (modifying white space, line breaks, and so on), please make these reformatting updates in a _separate_ commit.
 It is much easier for reviewers to focus on the technical changes in the content, if commits are not polluted by large amounts of trivial formatting changes.
+* Avoid long lines for the sake of simpler diffs;
+instead of sticking to a hard character number limit, put one sentence or line of thought per line.
+It's not a black-or-white rule, but it works surprisingly well after getting used to it.
+E.g. commas are a good indicator for moving to a new line.